 After having an early breakfast, head out of Leh – Ladakh, towards Chang La Pass.
 When you are at the top of the third highest pass, make sure to click some pictures and have a hot cup of tea and some Maggi.
 Trust me, the tea and Maggi might not have tasted that heavenly ever before.

 Cross Chang La Pass and head out towards Pangong Tso Lake which is 140 Km from Leh.
-Situated at the height of 4350 m and almost 130 Km long, Pangong Tso is one-third in India and the remaining in Tibet.
-The first glimpse of the tranquil, azure blue waters and shaky lakeshore remains etched in the memory of tourists.
+Situated at a height of 4350 m and almost 130 Km long, Pangong Tso is one-third in India and the remaining in Tibet.
+The first glimpse of the tranquil, azure blue waters, and shaky lakeshore remains etched in the memory of tourists.

 Stay for the night either at one of the camps or one of the homestay options in the nearby villages of Spangmik and TangTse.

-Start early and take your return trip to Leh – Ladakh, and on your way back, stop by at the Hemis Monastery.
-Hemis Monastery or Hemis Gompa is one of the richest monasteries as it was protected by foreign invasions because of its remote location and hard to access route.
+Start early and take your return trip to Leh Ladakh, and on your way back, stop by at the Hemis Monastery.
+Hemis Monastery or Hemis Gompa is one of the richest monasteries as it was protected by foreign invasions because of its remote location and hard-to-access route.

 On your way back from Hemis, get your adrenaline rush at an all-time high by trying out White Water Rafting on the mighty Indus or Zanskar.

-One can easily differentiate between both of the rivers, as one is muddy and the other one is a bit of the bluish-green tinge.
+One can easily differentiate between both of the rivers, as one is muddy and the other one is a bit of a bluish-green tinge.
 While you are in the area, don’t forget to get amused by the weird happenings at Magnetic Hill where, your car goes uphill on its own, when put into neutral gear.

-Those who want to extend their trip to enjoy the beauty of Leh – Ladakh for a few more days can try out various trekking options in the Zanskar Valley.
+Those who want to extend their trip to enjoy the beauty of Leh Ladakh for a few more days can try out various trekking options in the Zanskar valley.
 There are plenty of tour operators offering competitive prices for these short and long treks.

 Day 1 – Arrive in Leh and rest for the day.

-Day 2 – In and around Leh city, cover Sanchi Stupa, Tsemo Fort, Leh Palace and Hall of Fame.
+Day 2 – In and around Leh city, cover Sanchi Stupa, Tsemo Fort, Leh Palace, and Hall of Fame.